ivopavlov87/zBay/README.md

 <div><img src="https://github.com/ivopavlov87/zBay/blob/master/UserHomesGif.gif" alt="Watchlist" /></div>

-* Users are able to see all listings they have created and can browse all image uploads for each home utilising carousel image slider and can delete any auctions that are no longer needed/wanted with the push of a button.
+* Users are able to see all listings they have created and can browse all image uploads for each home utilising a carousel image slider and can delete any auctions that are no longer needed/wanted with the push of a button.

 ```javascript
 <Query query={FETCH_USER_HOMES} variables={{ id: idPostSearch }}>